 Electric Vehicle and Roadway (EVR)

 The Electric Vehicle & Roadway (EVR) Research Facility and Test Track is a state-of-the-art facility at the forefront of wirelessly charged electric vehicle and roadway technologies.
 The EVR is ideal for design and control of power electronics: efficient machines, inverters, extending battery life, and energy management are among core objectives.
-Current projects involve the development of a reconfigurable hybrid Micro-grid for AC and DC systems, with a 20kW solar array (expanding to 120kW).
+Current projects involve the development of a reconfigurable hybrid Micro-grid for AC and DC systems, with a 120kW solar array.
+Energy produced by the solar array is used for building loads, electric vehicle charging, exporting energy to the grid and charging onsite energy storage.
 The design and functionality of the EVR enables SELECT to pursue commercial partnerships and research associations that collaboratively advance sustainably electrified transportation.

 - Builds on USU’s groundbreaking research legacy in stationary inductive power transfer